General Lease and Termination of Lease FAQ

 I just signed a lease yesterday and today I have found a place I like better.
 Do I have three days to change my mind?

-When there is no written lease and has never been a written lease, the State of Colorado assumes a month to month tenancy.
-To terminate this type of month to month lease, either the tenant or the landlord must give the other 10 days written notice.
+When there is no written lease and has never been a written lease, the State of Colorado assumes a month-to-month tenancy.
+To terminate this type of month-to-month lease, either the tenant or the landlord must give the other 21 days written notice before the end of the current rental month.
 If an old lease has run out and a new one was never signed, the contract is automatically rolled over into a month to month lease.
-Most of the terms of the original lease still apply, including the amount of notice either the tenant or landlord must give to end the lease, the responsibility for maintenance and repairs, and the date rent is due.
+Most of the terms of the original lease still apply, including the amount of notice either the tenant or landlord must give to end the lease, (which may be longer than the default minimum required by law of 21 days), who is responsible for maintenance and repairs, and the date rent is due.

 My landlord is selling the place I rent.
 Will this terminate the lease?

 The lease is still a binding contract to the new owners unless stated otherwise in the lease.
-The owner (current or new) and the tenant may mutually negotiate an early termination of the lease.
-This often involves assistance to the tenant for moving related expenses.
+However, the owner (current or new) and the tenant may negotiate a different outcome that is mutually agreeable to both of them.

 I just found out that my landlord doesn't have a rental license.
 Does this mean I can terminate the lease?

-NO. A lease is a binding contract between two or more entities.
-Lack of a rental license does not void a lease contract, unless the unit does not qualify for a license and is in fact an "illegal dwelling unit."
+No. A lease is a binding contract between two or more entities.
+Lack of a rental license does not void a lease contract, unless the unit is an "illegal dwelling unit" and under no circumstances could be legally rented.

 I think my apartment is uninhabitable and I am going to stop paying the rent until my landlord makes it livable.
 Can I do this?

-My landlord has asked me, six months before my lease is up, whether I want to re-lease.
+My landlord has asked me, six months before my lease is up, whether I want to re-lease for another year.
 Can they do this?
-What happens if I sign a lease in advance and something comes up and I can't stay or afford the rent?
+What happens if I sign a lease in advance and something comes up and I can't stay or can't afford the rent?
 Is the lease still valid?

 My tenants are on a month-to-month lease.
 How much notice do they have to give me prior to moving out?
 Does it have to be in writing?

 A month-to-month lease is a rental agreement for a one-month period which is renewed automatically each month for another month until properly terminated by either party.
-If someone previously had a lease which was not renewed, but the individual remained a renter, then the lease is considered to have rolled over into a month-to-month lease.
-The terms for termination and some other rights and obligations established in the expired written lease may still be applicable unless altered with the knowledge of all parties.
-A tenant should give written notice of intent to terminate by mailing or hand-delivering a copy to the landlord.
+If someone previously had a lease which was not renewed, but the individual remained a renter with the landlord's consent then the lease is considered to have rolled over into a month-to-month lease.
+The terms for termination and other rights and obligations established in the expired written lease will usually still be applicable unless revised with the knowledge of all parties.
+Notice of intent to terminate should be given by mailing or hand-delivering a copy of the notice to the landlord.

-To terminate a month-to-month lease, written notice of intent to terminate must be given at least 10 days before the last day of the rental month which has already been paid, that is, 11 days prior to the next rental payment due date.
-In a written lease for example, start from the day when the rent is due then count back 10 days.
-If there is evidence that both parties acknowledge the receipt of notice (such as ads having been placed in the newspaper) failure to give notice in writing will not automatically obligate either party to another month.
+Unless otherwise stated in writing, to properly terminate a month-to-month lease, written notice of intent to terminate must be given at least 21 days before the last day of the rental month which has already been paid--the day the notice is given does not count in the 21 day period.
+In a written lease for example, start from the day when the rent is due then count back 21 days.